mongodb/docs/source/reference/javascript.rst

    .. warning:: Index names, including their full namespace
       (i.e. "``database.collection``") can be no longer than 128
       characters.
-See the :mjs:func:`getIndexes` field
+See the :func:`getIndexes` field
-      ":mjs:data:`name`" for the names of existing indexes.
+      ":data:`name`" for the names of existing indexes.

    Creates an index on the field specified, if that index does not already exist.
-If the ``keys`` document specifies more than one field, than :mjs:func:`ensureIndex` creates a :term:`compound index`.
+If the ``keys`` document specifies more than one field, than :func:`ensureIndex` creates a :term:`compound index`.
 For example:

    .. code-block:: javascript